 “These luminizing yet highly pigmented powders can be worn alone or mixed to create your own custom color,” says Johnson.
 For a liquid look, channel your inner mermaid with Stila Magnificent Metals Glitter & Glow Liquid Eye Shadow.
 This trio of glittering chromatics leaves lids glimmering.
 (Magnificent Metals Glitter & Glow Liquid Eye Shadow, $24, Stila)

 You can also add shine with a glossy sheen, like Milk Makeup Face Gloss.
 To amp up the drama, use your finger to sweep an iridescent on top of a dark shadow to create a multidimensional smoky eye.
 Complete the look with a coat or two of black mascara—or go wild with purple or blue lashes.
 Johnson recommends balancing opalescent eyes with a soft pastel-pink cheek and lip.
-(Face Gloss, $20, Milk Makeup; available at Sephora)
+(Face Gloss, $10, Milk Makeup)

 When it comes to highlighter, it’s all about enhancing your features in a subtle way.
 “If you use too much, the light-reflective properties of the holographic highlighter will make you look like a shiny space cadet instead of a beautiful, glowing bride,” says Johnson.